alejoxbg/Practice_ROS2/README.md

 # Docker
 I think I can do teh next, I have to try it
+PD: I will use docker compose to this

 - buils a ros2 foxy image with:
     - a copy of my workspace